Carnap's Course Management Dashboard

 Different classes are available under different tabs.

 The available functions are hopefully clear enough.
 In the upper half, statistics for different assignments are available, and in the lower half, a table of students and total scores earned by those students is visible.
 Students can be dropped from a class by clicking the "delete" icon visible to the right of their name, in the "Action" column of the table of students.
 A dropped student is removed from the class, but their data is otherwise intact.
 So if they are dropped by mistake, then can simply re-enroll.
+Students can also be emailed individually by clicking the "mail" icon visible in the action column to the right of their name.

 Below the table of students, you'll see some course information, including the course title, points available, the start and end date for your course, the time zone, and an enrollment link you can give to students which will automatically enroll them in your course after they register.